plusjade/hopjoy/pages/environments/web-browser-how.md

 Javascript is used in the web-browser to directly interact with and control the environment user-interface (what the user sees and interacts with).
 You can move things around, create, update, and delete elements, and get and set data from a database.

-### How a Web Browser Works

-Your web browser allows you to send and receive data to other computers on the internet.
-When you type in "google.com" the browser is sending a request to the google.com server.
-Based on your exact request (the url you send in) the server will return a response.
-The response is none other than a mix of _HTML, CSS, and Javascript_.
-Servers also send images, audio, plain text, videos, pdfs, etc which will be covered later.

-As the browser parses the data it begins to render the page.

-- HTML received builds out a model of the document (Document Object Model)
-- CSS received stylizes the rendered document (add color, fonts, put this here, align this there)
-- Javascript received is executed.

 ### The Document Object Model